chriso/redback/README.md

 It also comes with the following more advanced data structures:

-- **DensitySet** - A sorted set where adding an element increments its score, and removing decrements it.
+- **DensitySet** - A sorted set where adding an element increments its score and removing it decrements it.
 - **KeyPair** - Uses two hash structures and an auto-incrementing key to assign an ID to each unique value
 - **SocialGraph** - Similar to Twitter's (following vs. followers)
 - **CappedList** - A list with a fixed length